juanchibarraza/juanchibarraza/README.md

  ### Hi there 👋
- Soy Juan Martin Barraza, Software Developer JR 🌱Actualmente estoy aprendiendo JavaScript
+ I am Juan Martin Barraza, Software Developer JR

-  👨‍💻Todos mis proyectos están disponibles aqui!

-📫Cómo comunicarse conmigo juanmartinbarraza018@outlook.com
+🌱I am currently learning Machine Learning, Python

+  👨‍💻All my projects are available here!

+📫How to communicate with me juanmartinbarraza018@outlook.com
 <!--
 **juanchibarraza/juanchibarraza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.